HackSucks/HackintARM/README.md

 # Currently working:
 Patched XNU Kernel execution under QEMU virt machine with compiled ADT

+Till now what is working:

+using bootloader to make 16KB page tables and pivot into XNU kernel code

+XNU setting up its own MMU and proceeding execution in it's own Virtual Memory

+# Bug Right Now:
+XNU failing to parse boot-args from unmapped 0xfffffbffcaf86090

 # NOT Working/Roadmap
 ~~Kernel mapping to MMU~~